 Life In Prison

-Leslie Van Houten was arrested on November 25, 1969, for the LaBianca murders.
+Police arrested Leslie Van Houten on November 25, 1969 for the LaBianca murders.
 A trial ruling ruled in a death sentence for Van Houten in 1971 for stabbing Rosemary Labianca.
 She received the death sentence, the youngest member of the family to receive so.
 By some miraculous act, California banned the death penalty in 1972.

 Van Houten is alive today; at 70 years old.
 She has been denied parole over twenty times, including as recently as June in 2019.
 She continues to serve her life sentence as do most of the arrested Manson family members.
 Patricia Krenwinkel, however, died of brain cancer in 2009, and Manson died in 2017.